python-hyper/h11/docs/source/api.rst

 Events have a useful repr:

-.. ipython: python
+.. ipython:: python

    req

 And their fields are available as regular attributes:

-.. ipython: python
+.. ipython:: python

    req.method
    req.target